 We train students to solve problems and equip them with analytical skills making them versatile and adaptable across all disciplines.
 We have faculty who are active researchers in astrophysics, high energy particle physics, nuclear physics, physics of the cell, physics of soft matter, and physics of solid-state devices similar to transistors.

-Our graduates can be found in industry, government labs, medical schools, teaching, and pursuing graduate studies in engineering and physics.
-We offer undergraduate programs in general physics, applied physics, biomedical physics, and astronomy that can prepare you for a rewarding career in any number of fields.
+Our graduates can be found in academia, industry, government labs, medical schools, teaching, and pursuing further studies in engineering and physics.
+We offer undergraduate programs in general physics, applied physics, biomedical physics, and astronomy, as well as both Masters and PhD programs, that can prepare you for a rewarding career in any number of fields.

 The Advanced Placement (AP) program provides high school students the opportunity to complete college-level courses during secondary school.
 Wayne State University is proud to participate in the Advanced Placement tradition.